 🔥 Expert Tip : “Parents need to help gifted children pursue their interests,” says O’Reilly.
 “As when parents think something is important, learning becomes more motivating for kids.”

 Whether that is through books, documentaries, museums or concerts, there is a wide variety of mediums through which students can have an “advanced exposure” to their talent area.

 Enrolment in special programmes

-If a gifted student is interested in aeronautics, it is very unlikely that regular teachers at his or her school will be able to answer questions on the intricate working of an aeroplane! ✈️
+If a gifted student is interested in aeronautics, it is very unlikely that regular teachers at his or her school will be able to answer questions about the intricate working of an aeroplane! ✈️

-In fact, to keep up with the pace of the class, the teacher might also discourage high performing students from asking complex questions.
-This can be disheartening for high performing students.
+In fact, to keep up with the pace of the class, the teacher might also discourage high-performing students from asking complex questions.
+This can be disheartening for high-performing students.

 O'Reilly feels that such special programmes, which can also be in the form of beneficial summer schools, offer gifted students access to “experts” who have “practical knowledge” in the field of their advanced interest.